-

 • Verification of compliance with specifications (acidity, taste, stability)

-• Nutritional labeling and compliance with regulatory claims
+• Nutritional labelling and compliance with regulatory claims

-• Evaluation of the freshness of natural or fermented products
+• Freshness assessment of natural or fermented products

-• Detection of fraud or unauthorized additions of synthetic acidifiers
+• Detection of fraud or unauthorized addition of synthetic acidifiers

-In the food industry, precise dosage allows for control of pH, preservation, and sensory profile.
-In cosmetics, it allows for validation of acid concentration to ensure efficacy and safety.
+In the food industry, precise dosing allows for control of pH, shelf life, and sensory profile.
+In cosmetics, it allows for validation of acid concentration to guarantee efficacy and safety.

 Available analytical methods